infumap/infumap/docs/deployment/secure.md

 ## A Security Conscious Deployment on Vultr.com

-_TODO: these notes are incomplete / very rough / probably flawed._
+_TODO: assume these notes are incomplete / very rough / probably flawed._

 Always choose a reputable cloud vendor when hosting sensitive information because you have no option but to trust them.
 It is possible to take a snapshot of a running VPS instance, including any data currently in memory, so you need to assume this is a possibility.